Bentonville, Arkansas

-Bentonville is the tenth-largest city in Arkansas, United States and the county seat of Benton County.
+Bentonville is a city in and the county seat of Benton County, Arkansas, United States.
 The city is centrally located in the county with Rogers adjacent to the east.
-The city is the birthplace of and world headquarters location of Walmart, the world's largest retailer.
-It is one of the four main cities in the three-county Northwest Arkansas Metropolitan Statistical Area, which is ranked 105th in terms of population in the United States with 546,725 residents in 2020, according to the United States Census Bureau.
-The city itself had a population of 54,164 at the 2020 Census, an increase of 53% from the 2010 Census.
+The city proper had a population of 54,164 at the 2020 census, making it the ninth-most populous city in Arkansas.
+It is one of the four main cities in the three-county Northwest Arkansas metropolitan area, with 546,725 residents in 2020.

-Bentonville is considered to be one of the fastest growing cities in the state and consistently ranks amongst the safest cities in Arkansas.
+The city is the birthplace and headquarters of Walmart, the world's largest retailer.
+Bentonville is considered to be one of the fastest-growing cities in the state.

-It is included in the Fayetteville–Springdale–Rogers Metropolitan Statistical Area.